egim/front-end-code-quality-starting-point/README.md

 - https://github.com/yaniswang/HTMLHint

-If a third party is delivering you static assets, this will ensure the rules in .htmlhintrc are enforced.
+If a third party is delivering you static assets, this will ensure the rules in .htmlhintrc are enforced in the markup.
 Example flags include: src attributes that are empty and making sure id is used uniquely.

 Configuration file is provided courtesy of the local file .htmlhintrc